gforsyth/xonsh_talk_2022/talk.md

 also: @adqm, @melund, @AstraLuma, @mitnk, @laloch, @anki-code, @jnoortheen, @blahgeek, @daniel-shimon and more!

-Current active maintainers: @daniel-shimon, @gforsyth
+Current active maintainers: @jnoortheen, @anki-code, @gforsyth

 How many users do we have?